Capacity of Thailand to Contain an Emerging Influenza Pandemic

 Author affiliations: Ministry of Public Health, Nonthaburi, Thailand (W. Putthasri, J. Lertiendumrong, P. Chompook, V. Tangcharoensathien); London School of Hygiene and Tropical Medicine, London, UK (R. Coker)

-Figure 2.
+Figure 1.
 Density of selected health system resources available for pandemic influenza across provinces, Thailand.
-A) Negative-pressure rooms; B) adult respirators; C) surgical masks; D) oseltamivir tablets.
+A) Surveillance and rapid response team personnel; B) internal medicine physicians; C) critical care nurses.

 The conclusions, findings, and opinions expressed by authors contributing to this journal do not necessarily reflect the official position of the U.S. Department of Health and Human Services, the Public Health Service, the Centers for Disease Control and Prevention, or the authors' affiliated institutions.
 Use of trade names is for identification only and does not imply endorsement by any of the groups named above.